-If you are a friend helping someone who is a victim, support their decisions and try not to tell them what to do.
+If you are a friend supporting a victim, support their decisions and try not to tell them what to do.
 Find ways to help them make decisions for themselves.

+Seek Medical Attention

-Seek Medical Attention: After an incident of sexual assault, dating, or domestic violence, you should consider seeking medical attention as soon as possible to treat any injury, get screened for sexually transmitted infections, pregnancy, or seek the medical collection of evidence.
+After an incident of sexual assault, dating, or domestic violence, you should consider seeking medical attention as soon as possible to treat any injury, get screened for sexually transmitted infections, pregnancy, or seek the medical collection of evidence.